dhermes/bezier/docs/abi/triangle.rst

                                             double *nodes2, \
                                             double *nodes3)

-   Extracts the edge nodes from the control net of a B |eacute| zier surface.
+   Extracts the edge nodes from the control net of a B |eacute| zier triangle.
-   For example, if the control net of a quadratic surface is:
+   For example, if the control net of a quadratic triangle is:

    .. math::